 Although sales are mainly focused on Spain, some countries are continuing to grow.
 And France is particularly fond of Black Crown.

-But France is not the only one where the padel is growing, it is a worldwide phenomenon The padel has become a fashionable spot in many countries such as Belgium / Portugal / Holland.
+But France is not the only one where the padel is developing, it is a worldwide phenomenon The padel has become a fashionable spot in many countries such as Belgium / Portugal / Holland ,.

 Interview by Franck Binisti